amjadmajeed200/GTM/README.md

 <h3>Support</h3>
 If you encounter any problems or bugs, please open an issue on GitHub.

 Need help setting up or want to customize this extension to meet your business needs?
-Please email aneesahmadweb@gmail.com and if we like your idea we will add this feature for free or at a discounted rate.
+Please email us and if we like your idea we will add this feature for free or at a discounted rate.